Skip to content

 Long serving teacher and guide Jon Wood had put together a who’s who of local musicians – John Curtis (bass), Julian Harris (keyboards), Keri Harper (vocals), Chris Martin (guitar) and Paris Takarangi (drums) – to help the mix of Year 7s and 8s with some specific one on one assistance.

-While Music Overdose was looking ahead to participating in Bandquest in August where groups perform for six minutes, Woods said he wanted to broaden the scope for the students.
+While Music Overdose was looking ahead to participating in Bandquest in August where groups perform for six minutes, Wood said he wanted to broaden the scope for the students.

 “It will be good to get an independent set of music together rather than just focus on Bandquest for six months and done.”